in

 Sowbug

 Adult sowbugs are slate gray or brown ¼ to 5/8 inch long with jointed armor segments and seven pairs of tiny legs.
-A sowbug resembles an tiny armadillo.
+A sowbug resembles a tiny armadillo.

 Sowbugs reproduce both sexually and asexually.
 An adult female sowbug keeps eggs on the underside of her body until they hatch.
-Nymphs are small and white but otherwise look like adults sowbugs.
-Nymphs grow to adults by progressively shedding their shell-like exoskeleton in two stages, first the back half, then the front half.
+Nymphs are small and white but otherwise, look like adult sowbugs.
+Nymphs grow into adults by progressively shedding their shell-like exoskeleton in two stages, first the back half, then the front half.
 After molting, sowbugs appear purple or blue.

 Sowbugs are active and feed at night.
 They breathe through gills and require a moist environment.
 During the day they hide in dark, moist places, under boards, rocks, mulch, and decaying plants.

-Organic Controls: There are several ways to control sowbugs:
+There are several ways to naturally, organically control sowbugs:

 • Limit excessive soil moisture in the garden to limit the number of sowbugs.
 Water in the morning so that plants and the soil surface can dry out by night.